cwtsam/e4_data_recording/README.md

 ### 2) Recording Data and Writing to CSV Files

-The data is recording to CSV files on the phone.
+The data is recorded to CSV files on the phone.

 - FileWriter.java method helps to write the data to separate files (for current code: eda.csv and ibi.csv).
 These files should be saved to the Documents folder of the Android device.